OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 [Needle](https://github.com/mwrlabs/needle "Needle on GitHub") is an all-in-one iOS security assessment framework.
 The following section includes the steps necessary to install and use Needle.

 -- TODO: Should double check with the documenation of Needle.
 If this is copy/paste we should reference to the original documentation only.

-Your analyst workstation should have at least the following installed:

-- an SSH client
-- an interception proxy.
-In this guide, we'll be using [BURP Suite](https://portswigger.net/burp "Burp Suite").

 ###### On Linux